-- (A) professional boxing event; - (B) professional-amateur boxing event;

-- (C) professional unarmed combat event; or - (D) professional-amateur unarmed combat event; - without direct compensation from the individual for the face value of the ticket. - (13) "Confirmed positive test result" means a result of a test, conducted in accordance with the procedures in this document, indicating the presence of a prohibited drug. - (14) "Conflict of interest" means a situation in which a private interest, usually of a financial nature, may influence a person's judgment in the performance of his or her duty.
-A conflict of interest includes, but is not limited to, the following: - (A) Any conduct or circumstances that would lead a reasonable person to conclude that the person is biased. - (B) Acceptance of any form of compensation, except as provided for in this document, for any services rendered as part of the person's duties for the commission. - (C) Participation in any business being transacted by any person in which the person's spouse or child has a financial interest. - (D) Use of the person's position, title, or any authority associated with it in a manner designed for personal gain or benefit. - (E) Demonstration, through work or action in the performance of the person's duties, of any preferential attitude or treatment toward any person. - (15) "Corner man" means a licensed: - (A) manager; - (B) second; or - (C) trainer;
+(11) "Complimentary ticket" means any ticket provided to an individual, in order for the individual to observe an event without direct compensation from the individual for the face value of the ticket.
+(12) "Confirmed positive test result" means a result of a test, conducted in accordance with the procedures in this document, indicating the presence of a prohibited drug.

+(13) "Conflict of interest" means a situation in which a private interest, usually of a financial nature, may influence a person's judgment in the performance of his or her duty.
+A conflict of interest includes, but is not limited to, the following:

+(A) Any conduct or circumstances that would lead a reasonable person to conclude that the person is biased.

+(B) Acceptance of any form of compensation, except as provided for in this document, for any services rendered as part of the person's duties for the commission.

+(C) Participation in any business being transacted by any person in which the person's spouse or child has a financial interest.

+(D) Use of the person's position, title, or any authority associated with it in a manner designed for personal gain or benefit.

+(E) Demonstration, through work or action in the performance of the person's duties, of any preferential attitude or treatment toward any person.

+(14) "Corner man" means a licensed:

+(A) manager;

+(B) second; or

+(C) trainer;